This family orientated beach cabin is one of the 49 houses in the exclusive suburb of Depot Beach, situated in the pristine Murramarang National Park.

 We have a small selection of books/games/ DVDs at the cabin.

-- explore the rocks on your way to Pebbly Beach around the coast at low tide
+- explore the rocks on your way towards Pebbly Beach around the coast at low tide

-- take the 1km trail to North Durras beach
+- take the 1km trail around to the next southern beach, through spotted gum and

 - visit the National Parks camping office to find out about any tours